-By the end of Year 10 students at Dixons Cottingley studying French will be exposed to the following:
+By the end of Year 11 students at Dixons Cottingley studying French will be exposed to the following:

-- The majority of the GCSE French course content, skills, vocabulary and practise assessments. - The importance of learning languages and an appreciation of different countries, cultures and communities. - Opportunities to explore the benefits of languages in different areas of employment and leisure. - The different tenses with their grammatical structures in the different persons, alongside an exposure to more complex sentence constructions using different tenses and structures such as negatives, comparatives, superlatives and pronouns. - A gradual increase in the level of linguistic and cognitive demand promoting an independent, creative and more complex use of the language. - A variety of authentic French texts (in both written and oral formats). - Aspects of the culture and festivals of France and La Francophonie (French speaking countries).
+- The entire GCSE French course: topics, vocabulary, linguistic skills, components, mock assessments. - The importance of learning languages and an appreciation of different countries, cultures and communities. - Opportunities to explore the benefits of languages in different areas of employment and leisure. - The different tenses with their grammatical structures in the different persons, alongside an exposure to more complex sentence constructions using different tenses and structures such as negatives, comparatives, superlatives, pronouns and adverbs. - A gradual increase level of linguistic and cognitive demand promoting an independent, creative and more complex use of the language. - A variety of authentic French texts (in both written and oral formats). - · Aspects of the culture and festivals of France and La Francophonie (French speaking countries).

-By the end of Year 10 students at Dixons Cottingley studying French will be taught the following knowledge and skills:
+By the end of Year 11 students at Dixons Cottingley studying French will be taught the following knowledge and skills: